NikiYani/NikiYani.github.io/about_me.md

 Education:

-1. Bachelor - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2016 - 2020].
+- Bachelor - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2016 - 2020].
-2. Master - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2020 - 2022].
+- Master - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2020 - 2022].

-Abilities / Skills:

-1. Programming
+Programming skills:

-1.1.
-Creation of various kinds of applications with a graphical interface.
+- Creation of various kinds of applications with a graphical interface.

-1.2.
-Database skills.
+- Database skills.

-2. 3D graphics
+3D graphics skills:

-2.1.
-Hard-surface lowpoly modeling props, weapons.
+- Hard-surface lowpoly modeling props, weapons.

-2.2.
-Understanding standard game pipelines: High and lowpoly modeling, sculpting, baking and texturing.
+- Understanding standard game pipelines: High and lowpoly modeling, sculpting, baking and texturing.

-2.3.
-Knowledge of general artistic techniques: color, forms, composition, light and shadow.
+- Knowledge of general artistic techniques: color, forms, composition, light and shadow.

-2.4.
-Rendering and postprocessing.
+- Rendering and postprocessing.

-2.5.
-The minimum required knowledge in popular game engines (Unity, Unreal Engine).
+- The minimum required knowledge in popular game engines (Unity, Unreal Engine).

-2.6.
-Knowledge in the field of the gaming industry, modern trends and development vectors.
+- Knowledge in the field of the gaming industry, modern trends and development vectors.

 P.S.
 In the section "Tooling" you can see the knowledge in software.

 Foreign languages:

-1. English - university level.
+- English - university level.

 You can contact me in the social network or write to the mail: